Core ConceptsChangelog

 Create a New Entry

-Navigate to the Changelog tab and click New Entry.
+Open Changelog under Modules in the sidebar and click New Entry.
 Enter a title that clearly describes the update (e.g., "New: Bulk feedback export" or "Fix: Dashboard loading performance").

 Write the Details